-If you haven't already packed a picnic, a delicious lunch can found at the Black Sheep Cafe on the main street of town.
+Whichever way you choose to spend your morning, you'll be ready for a late lunch.
+If you haven't packed for a picnic. or BBQ choose from one of the local cafes for a tasty bite to eat.
 Next, embark on a journey of discovery at the Boddington Interpretive Centre where you can immerse yourself in the stories, history and artefacts of the region.
 Check out the Len Zuks’ sculptures in the gardens of the Boddington Old School, the Boddington Memorial Park and along Main Street.

 Take a scenic drive to the beautiful hamlet of Quindanning via the meandering Lower Hotham Road, which also takes you straight through the centre of South 32’s Bauxite Mining operations.
 Through this picturesque backroad and home to one of the regions largest summits, Mt Saddleback, you'll pass under South 32's Overland Conveyor Belt (the largest in the southern hemisphere) which takes bauxite ore to a processing plant near Collie over 50kms away.
 Have dinner at the family-friendly Quindanning Hotel with a sprawling beer garden for the kids to explore.